China does not want ‘cold war’ or ‘hot war’ with anyone, Xi Jinping tells United Nations

 In his address to the UN, Trump once again alleged that China covered up the origins of the virus in the early days of the pandemic and called on the United Nations to hold Beijing accountable for “unleashing the plague” onto the world.

+“The Chinese government and the World Health Organization, which is virtually controlled by China, falsely declared that there was no evidence of human-to-human transmission [of of the coronavirus],” Trump said.
+“Later they falsely said people without symptoms would not spread the disease.
+UN must hold China accountable for their actions.”

-In his address, Xi also stressed that no country can gain from others’ difficulties or maintain stability by taking advantage of others’ troubles.
+In his speech on Tuesday, Xi also stressed that no country can gain from others’ difficulties or maintain stability by taking advantage of others’ troubles.
 “To pursue a beggar-thy-neighbour policy or just watch from a safe distance when others are in danger will eventually land one in the same trouble faced by others,” he said.